gabriel-dehan/gabriel-dehan.github.com/cucumber-cat.md

 You breath.
 Now that you think of it, it looks much like a cathedral.
 A bit more up-to-date, maybe.
 There is some weird giant RJ45 cable hanging from something that looks a lot like an arrow slit.<br />
 Well, you mean, it's made of a lot glass, of course.
 So much for the intimacy, by the way.<br /><br />

-"But it still looks like an arrow slit." - You think, aloud, walking along the pathway.<br /><br />
+"But it still looks like an arrow slit." - You think aloud, walking along the pathway.<br /><br />

 Maybe you should have brought a gift ?<br />
 But you are now in front of the entrance.
 It's a bit intimidating, I know.
 Now, come on.
 Step inside.
 It's only carved wood on those panels, I can assure you.<br /><br />